 Why is Communication Strained?

 Sometimes the most challenging thing for a provider can be communicating with parents.
 Still, I am sure you will agree, it is better to avoid a potential problem rather than attack a problem situation.

 Clarify & Enforce

 The thing is I have found there always seems to be a challenging family in some form or another.
 Maybe they are the family who is always late picking up.
 Or maybe they “forget” their tuition every week or they always want to make a change to their schedule.
 No matter the issue, a wise provider needs to find effective ways to enforce their rules and policies.
-While at the same time not alienate the family and lose clients.
+While at the same time not alienating the family and losing clients.

 You Worked Hard for the Client

 A provider friend once noted just how many factors it can take to get that next client.
-They have to see your ad, be compelled to call, actually come in for a tour and then be impressed enough to enroll.
+They have to see your ad, be compelled to call, actually come in for a tour, and then be impressed enough to enroll.
 That’s a lot of work!

 Maybe a little extra effort in the way of communicating with parents to maintain that relationship will make all that work worth it.

 It’s certainly a nice sentiment to feel like you are family to your clients.
 The reality is many parents are overtired, overwhelmed, and in many cases over it.

 Some parents tend to get the provider and nanny roles a bit mixed up.
 I know that it is difficult not to become emotionally attached to the families that we serve.
 However, you may find that maintaining a professional persona is much more beneficial to you as a provider.